Holman Projector

-The Holman Projector was an anti-aircraft weapon used by the Royal Navy during World War II, primarily between early 1940 and late 1941.
+The Holman Projector was an anti-aircraft weapon used by the Royal Navy during the Second World War, primarily between early 1940 and late 1941.
 The weapon was proposed and designed by Holmans, a machine tool manufacturer based at Camborne, Cornwall.
 A number of models were produced during the war years, but all worked on the principle of a pneumatic mortar, using compressed air or high pressure steam to fire an explosive projectile at enemy aircraft.